wp-plugins/google-calendar-events/readme.txt

 1. A page showing a full page calendar grid and various widgets.

 == Changelog ==

+= 0.2.1 =
+* Added option to allow 'More details' links to open in new window / tab.
+* Added option to choose a specific timezone for each feed
+* Line breaks in an event description will now be preserved
+* Fixed a bug casing the title to not be displayed on lists
+* Other minor bug fixes

 = 0.2 =
 * Added customization options for how information is displayed.